swisscom/PowerGRR/README.md

    * **[OPTIONAL]** _$GRRClientCertIssuer_:  If set, the client certificate from the Windows cert store signed by the given issuer is used.
-   * **[OPTIONAL]** _$GRRClientCertFilePath_: If set, the client certificate file is used for the authentication. _This is currently only supported on non-Windows platforms when using PowerShell with the patch mentioned by @markekraus on the corresponding issue #8.
-The certificate handling was tested on Windows with native PowerShell v5 and on Windows and Ubuntu 16.04 with PowerShell 6.0 and @markekraus' fork._
+   * **[OPTIONAL]** _$GRRClientCertFilePath_: If set, the client certificate file is used for the authentication.
+If you are using PowerShell Core see section [certificate authentication](#certificate-authentication) in requirements above.

 **Example Config**